-Section 1033 of the Dodd-Frank Act gives consumers the right to access and share their financial records in a standardized electronic format, with some exceptions.
-Such access could be direct by the consumer or by authorized third parties, using entities known as data aggregators as intermediaries.
-Use cases for data sharing include budgeting tools, income verification, and digital wallets.
+Section 1033 of the Dodd-Frank Act gives consumers the right to access their financial records in a standardized electronic format, with some exceptions.
+Since this law's passage, an ecosystem of third-party apps operating through intermediaries known as data aggregators has proliferated by obtaining consumers' consent to access their data for use cases such as budgeting tools, income verification, and digital wallets.